eclipse/jnosql-aphrodite/README.md

 ## Select

 The select statement reads one or more fields for one or more entities.
-It returns a result-set of the entities matching the request, where each entity contains the values for the selection corresponding to the query.
+It returns a result-set of the entities matching the request, where each entity contains the fields for corresponding to the query.

 ```sql
 select_statement ::=  SELECT ( select_clause | '*' )